whatsoevan/evanxme/src/pages/posts/initial-commit.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: Initial commit
 pubDate: 2024-12-12
-description: how it took 5 years to build a goddamn html website.
+description: how it took 5 years to build a damn html website.
 author: Evan Xu
+tags:
+  - building
-tags: ["building in public"]
+  - in
+  - public
 ---

-Hello there!
 Welcome to my website, and thanks for dropping by on this first post!

 The site you see now is the product of a long, 5-year uphill battle that follows my development as a programmer.
 I want to share this story with you, because it's kinda embarrassing how long it took and how much overthinking it took to create a simple HTML website for myself.

 ## in the beginning...

 Back in my freshman year of college, I was a recluse.
-I was also pretty aimless, and I didn't really know where to begin in terms of searching for what I wanted to do.
+I was aimless, and I didn't really know where to begin in terms of searching for what I wanted to do.
 As a result, I distinctly remember on one cold winter day in my first fall semester that I would program my own portfolio website.
 You know, that's what everyone says to do as a CS major.
-Maybe I'd get ahead of my peers that way.
+I thought it would be a good way to get ahead of my peers.

 So there I was, on quiet Friday nights, holed up in a desk somewhere, forgotten by the world for an afternoon, as I designed my magnum opus, an expression of who I was and who I could become, right on the internet.
 I even got a free domain name on Namecheap using a student discount to fully commit to the idea I'd be done with my website.

-That would have been a really nice period of time, and I would have looked back on it fondly as a period where I was working on something cool...

-if I had actually done something.
+That would have been a really nice period of time, and I would have looked back on it fondly as a period where I was working on something cool... if I had actually done something.

 I was naive.
 What ended up happening was I over-engineered and over thought every design decision possible.
 I started thinking about how I would store my blog articles, so I looked into Firebase.
 I started thinking about what I wanted my home page to look like, so I told myself I'd research how other people design their personal portfolio.

 I was doing literally everything other than building the thing.
 Looking back, that advice about premature optimization being the root of all evil... yeah it rings truer than I ever realized.

 So spring semester comes and goes, and my personal portfolio project crashes and burns before it even has any legs.
-I spent a handful of lonely afternoons, working on something I thought would be enjoyable, and yet turned out to be largely unproductive (and probably just a cope that I didn't have many friends at university yet).
+I spent a handful of lonely afternoons, working on something I thought would be enjoyable, and yet turned out to be largely unproductive (and probably just a big cope that I didn't have many friends at university yet).

 ## okay, maybe this time it'll work.

 Later, I find out about Astro as the hot new thing for static websites.
 So I decide to take it for a spin and initialize a fresh repository.
-I remember clicking around this new project, feeling some excitement once again, but too many things in this project I didn't really understand.
+I remember clicking around this new project, feeling some excitement once again.
+But this quickly turned into confusion as I clicked around more.
 Where is this variable coming from?
-This style is weird, and I don't know how to fix it?
+Where does this CSS style come from?

-So I eventually settle on using a template that I find that Shu Ding uses for their personal website.
+I eventually settle on using a template that I find that [Shu Ding ](https://shud.in/)uses for their personal website.
 It's sleek, it's minimalist.
 I like it, and I think it'd be easy to work with.
 I slap my name on it, and deploy it on my domain.

 Hey hey!
 I'm finally on the internet for real.

 I would work on this website in random, motivated sprints, although I would only change a color there or a font there.
 I remember I got frustrated by the template I was using, because I wanted to integrate a component library and I couldn't figure out how to make a dark mode toggle work with the component library and the template.
-It was like trying to mix oil and water, and somehow, it would always explode on me.
+It was like trying to mix oil and water.
 That frustration boiled over one day, and from then on the website just sat and collected dust, with just two sad buttons I had copy and pasted the CSS from the internet (hey, at least they had a cool press down animation).

 Sophomore year comes and goes.
 I get a tech internship, but my website isn't anything worth showing off, so it never comes up.